ELITR/online-text-flow/README.md

 ## Brief Format

 The distinction between brief and original format is a temporary construction for backward compatibility.
-After we review or adapt subtitler, we make brief format default and hide the option to users.
+After we review or adapt subtitler, we make brief format default and hide it from users.

+There are `from_brief` and `to_brief` entry points to convert between them. `client` has parameter `-b` to receive brief format.
+Communication between `client` and `server` is done with the original format.

 The difference is illustrated here:

-Original:
+**Original**

 ```
 (p3) d@y:~/Plocha/elitr/cruise-control/online-text-flow$ online-text-flow events en  < data/en.txt  | head -n 20